nealcaren/fightordie/Volumes/12/03/drama_among_black_folk.md

 But with all this it was financially a partial failure and I found myself at the end with my capital reduced one-half.
 Yet I looked upon it simply as a certain, mild Valley of Humiliation repeating to myself the words of the Herald at the beginning of the fourth scene:

 > Hear ye, hear ye!
 All ye that come to see the light and listen to the tale of the Bravest and Truest of the Races of Men whose faces be Black!
 Hear ye, hear ye!
 And learn how men of Negro blood did suffer the Pains of Death and the Humiliation of Hell, yet did not die.
-Listen, Mothers of Men and Daughters of Almighty God beneath whose hearts these dark and beautiful children lie and have lain buried— listen and hear this awful thing.
+Listen, Mothers of Men and Daughters of Almighty God beneath whose hearts these dark and beautiful children lie and have lain buried---listen and hear this awful thing.

 I determined to make one more effort at Philadelphia.
 Here in celebration of the One Hundredth General Conference of the African M. E. Church the pageant was given the third and perhaps the last time with one thousand and seventy-eight colored actors.
 It was to all who saw it a Vision Everlasting like to the Herald's cry before the impressive scene: